-This six-day tour is ideal for people who really want to get the most out of their time in Iceland.
-It gives you the opportunity to travel further, explore more, see more natural wonders and really stray off the beaten track.
-It ensures that you maximize your Icelandic experience: packing each day with incredible experiences, awe-inspiring nature, and exhilarating fun.
-During the winter season you also have a great chance of seeing the northern lights.
+This six-day small group tour is ideal for people who really want to get the most out of their time in Iceland.
+It gives you the opportunity to travel further, explore more, see more natural wonders, and really get off the beaten track.
+It also ensures that you will maximize your Icelandic experience: packing each day with incredible experiences, awe-inspiring natural sights, and cultural curiosities.
+Between September and April, you also have a good chance of seeing the Northern Lights!

 Chosen Europe Tour of The Year for 2017 by Tourradar!